Erythritol: Your Top 5 Questions Answered

 - Xylitol: Commonly found in sugar-free gum, candies, and mint, xylitol – like erythritol – is a type of sugar alcohol.
 You can add xylitol to your tea, your coffee, and to your baking.
 And whilst it can be as sweet as sugar, the carbs in xylitol do not raise blood sugar levels.
 You can also use xylitol as a substitute for erythritol as both are remarkably similar in many ways.
 You can discover the similarities between the two here.

 Monk fruit: As the name implies, this natural sweetener is extracted from the monk fruit.
 With no calories or carbs, this antioxidant-rich sweetener is a great option for the ketogenic diet, and you can use it in everything you would normally add sugar to.
 It is advised to use sparingly though, as it can be a hundred times sweeter than regular sugar.
+If you’re interested to learn more about the monk fruit sweetener, click here.

 Q. What sweeteners should you avoid on a low carb or keto diet?